Whole Earth Forecaster Home

 Central California and Iran Quakes of December 2003

-The Central California and Bam Iran quakes struck, as usual, during a low BT period just before a very strong BT day.
-Two persons died in the California quake and 26,271 died in the Iran quake.
+The Central California and Iran quakes struck, as usual, during a low BT period just before a very strong BT day.
+Two people died in the California quake and 26,271 died in the Iran quake.

-Below are shown the 2000 world quakes >5.9 compared to BT.
+Below are the the total daily magnitudes of world quakes >5.9 for each day during May to July 2000 compared to the Berg Timer.
 Note the strong clustering of quakes between the two strong BT periods.

 California Quakes

 Below are compared daily earthquakes in California >3.9 and the daily Berg Timer for 1997 through 2000 upon which some of the above summary is based.
-Most quakes occur just before strong BT days.
+The fewest quakes occur when BT is strongest (inverted peaks).

 The correlation is quite consistent over all years studied.
-Earthquakes occur when BT is very low just before strong BT.
-The strongest quakes occur when BT is very low for a sustained period just prior to strong BT.
+Most earthquakes occur when BT is very low just before strong BT.
+The strongest quakes occur when BT is very low for a sustained period of time just prior to strong BT as in mid-June above.

 The strongest quake period above was mid-October 1999 when the Bullion Mountains (Hector Mine) 7.4 earthquake occurred.
-There was a prolonged period of low BT immediately followed by very strong BT.
+There was a prolonged period of low BT immediately before very strong BT.
 You should be aware of these periods if you live in a California.

 Other California Quakes and International Quakes

-The three quakes shown above in red were discussed in my November 1992 issue of WEF.
+The three quakes shown above in red were discussed in my November 1992 issue of the Whole Earth Forecaster newsletter.
 Below is the excerpt:

 "We waited omnipotently for the occurrence of The Berg Timer's strongest day of 1992 on October 18, a "21" strength day.
 We knew when, but where?
 It all started in Egypt on October 12.
 A powerful 5.9 quake struck Cairo killing 370.
 Then, on October 17 a 6.6 quake struck Colombia, South America.
 Then another quake hit Colombia, a 7.2 quake on October 18.
 California finally felt the push with a 4.7 quake and seven aftershocks on October 21.
 Then on October 24 a 6.7 quake hit Soviet Georgia.
 These quakes occurred between 6 days before to 6 days after BT's strongest day of 1992, just as I've forecasted."